 The rooms are tastefully decorated in – what else– chocolaty brown, gold, and burgundy.
 Our room had two queen beds, a lounge chair and a mini fridge in addition to the usual amenities.

 Hershey is a small town that’s easy to get around and Hershey Lodge is in a perfect location, just minutes from all the attractions.
 We could see the roller coasters from our room.
 One of the best guest perks is the free shuttle around town so you don’t need to drive.

 The Hershey Lodge has several on-site dining options and most are good.
 Because it was Sunday, we chose The Bears’ Den sports bar, so my son and I could watch some football.
 As we were seated, my son chose the chair facing the enormous 7-by-12-foot screen.
 He was in heaven.
 I was in heaven trying out some of the delicious chocolate martini recipes; the Peppermint Patty was my favorite.

-A weekend getaway to Hershey, PA offers the perfect blend of holiday spirit, family fun, and sweet, delicious chocolate!
+A Christmas weekend getaway to Hershey, PA offers the perfect blend of holiday lights, family fun, and sweet, delicious chocolate!